RsyncProject/rsync/rsync.1.md

---max-delete=NUM         don't delete more than NUM files --max-size=SIZE          don't transfer any file larger than SIZE --min-size=SIZE          don't transfer any file smaller than SIZE --partial                keep partially transferred files --partial-dir=DIR        put a partially transferred file into DIR --delay-updates          put all updated files into place at end
+--max-delete=NUM         don't delete more than NUM files --max-size=SIZE          don't transfer any file larger than SIZE --min-size=SIZE          don't transfer any file smaller than SIZE --max-alloc=SIZE         change a limit relating to memory alloc --partial                keep partially transferred files --partial-dir=DIR        put a partially transferred file into DIR --delay-updates          put all updated files into place at end